KilliKrate/Software-Documentation-G6/docs/software requirements specification.md

 **Description**: This use case begins when a not logged in user wants to create a new account to use the services.

 **Basic path**:
-1. The user opens the registration form by pressing “register” button.
+1. The user enters the registration form by pressing “register” button.
-2. The program opens the registration form and requires the user to insert some personal information: name, surname, password, email and birthdate.
+2. The program requires the user to insert some personal information: name, surname, password, email and birthdate.
 Each field must match a specific pattern specified by the program
 3. The program pops up a confirmation and redirects the user to the homepage.